atopile/hil/docs/docs/tools.md

-# Hardware Testing Tools
+# Gold Standard Hardware Testing 🏆

-_For technical folks who may not specialize in test but need a straightforward way to think about **hardware-in-the-loop** testing across development and manufacturing._
+_For technical folks who may not specialize in test but need a straightforward way to think about **hardware testing** across development and manufacturing._

 ---

-There's a bunch of tooling that goes into good hardware testing.
+If your team touches hardware, you're going to need to test it.
+Whether it's for design validation, system integration, or factory QA, the right tools make development scalable to design enormously complex products quickly and reliably.
+The wrong ones slow your team down, delay launches and degrade your customer's confidence.

 Consider whether to: